Dani Wadada Nabudere: The MPAI and Afrikology

 Nabudere founded the Marcus Garvey Pan-Afrikan Institute (MPAI) in Mbale, Uganda, the objective of which was to create a repository of knowledge on African science, philosophy, medicine and other indigenous African knowledge which he called "Afrikology".
 MPAI was later to evolve into a university, of which he was the first Chancellor-Designate.

 Death

-After suffering from diabetes and high blood pressure, Nabudere passed away at his home in the early hours of 9 November 2011.
+After suffering from diabetes and high blood pressure, Nabudere died at his home in the early hours of 9 November 2011.
 He was survived by his wife and son among others.